Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Methods

 \subsubsection{Homogeneous Poisson Process}

 The intensity function remains constant over time, meaning it does not change throughout the observation session.
-Additionally, the \gls{hpp} assumes independence from past aggressive behavior onsets, implying that the timestamps of future aggressive behavior onsets are independent of previous onsets.
-Therefore, for a \gls{hpp} , the aggressive behavior onsets within an observation session of length $T$ are distributed uniformly at random over the interval $[0, T]$, where the number of aggressive behavior onsets in the session follows a Poisson distribution with rate $\mu$ \cite{gallager1997discrete}.
-The \gls{hpp} is described by the single parameter, $\mu$, giving the conditional intensity and cumulative conditional intensity functions
+Additionally, the \gls{hpp} assumes independence from past onsets, implying that the timestamps of future onsets are independent of previous ones.
+Therefore, for a \gls{hpp}, the onsets within an observation session of length $T$ are distributed uniformly at random over the interval $[0, T]$, where the number of onsets in the session follows a Poisson distribution with rate $\mu$ \cite{gallager1997discrete}.
+The \gls{hpp} is described by the single parameter, $\mu$, giving the conditional intensity and integrated conditional intensity functions